penk/WeirdFlexButOk-MX/README.md

 ## 3D Printable Files

-Print the case using the provided [STL files](case/) for the 36-key (3x5) or 42-key (3x6) configurations respectively.
+Print the case using the provided [STL files](case/) for the 36-key (3x5) or 42-key (3x6) layout respectively.

  ![](images/3dprint.jpg)

-I like to start with translucent filament and add a mid-print filament change at around `12mm` height to let the LEDs shine through the bottom part.
-In Cura, this feature can be found under `Extensions` -> `Post Processing` -> `Modify G-Code` -> `Add Script` -> `Filament Change`.
+I like to start with translucent filament and add a mid-print filament change at around `10mm` height to let the LEDs shine through the bottom part.
+In Cura, this feature can be found under `Extensions` -> `Post Processing` -> `Modify G-Code` -> `Add a Script` -> `Filament Change`.

 ![](images/case.jpg)

 Expect some amount of support material.
-Tolerances must be finely tuned for the switches (`14.2x14.2mm`) to fit properly.
+Tolerances must be tuned for the switches (`14.2x14.2mm`) to fit properly.

 I find the following parameters work best for my print: